Mu Leonis

-Mu Leonis (μ Leonis, abbreviated Mu Leo, μ Leo), also named Rasalas /'ræs@læs/, is a star in the constellation of Leo.
+Mu Leonis, also named Rasalas /'ræs@læs/, is a star in the equatorial-northern constellation of Leo.
 The apparent visual magnitude of this star is 3.88, which is bright enough to be seen with the naked eye.
 Based upon an annual parallax shift of 0.02628 arc seconds as measured by the Hipparcos satellite, this system is 38.1 pc from the Sun.
 In 2014, an exoplanet was discovered to be orbiting the star.

 Nomenclature

-μ Leonis (Latinised to Mu Leonis) is the star's Bayer designation.
+μ Leonis (Latinised to Mu Leonis, abbreviated Mu Leo, μ Leo) is the star's Bayer designation.

 It bore the traditional names Rasalas and Alshemali, both abbreviations of Ras al Asad al Shamaliyy.
 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalogue and standardize proper names for stars.
 The WGSN approved the name Rasalas for this star on 12 September 2016 and it is now so included in the List of IAU-approved Star Names.